-If your organization is looking to strengthen its cyber defenses or implement a security program for the first time, the NIST SP 800-171 framework could be the perfect fit.
+If your organization is looking to strengthen its cyber defenses or implement a security program for the first time to meet DFARS compliance requirements, the NIST SP 800-171 framework is the foundation.
 Many companies are still using an ad-hoc approach to cybersecurity and neglecting the importance of setting an industry standard at the foundation.
 Silent Sector can help you choose the appropriate controls, analyze deficiencies, create a roadmap, and implement proactive security measures to achieve NIST SP 800-171 alignment.

 From complete framework alignment services to individual control support such as penetration testing and governance documentation development, the Silent Sector Expertise-Driven Cybersecurity methodology provides customized services to companies looking to align with the NIST SP 800-171 risk assessment framework.

 We employ a distinct approach that leverages the technologies you already have, only making recommendations for further investment when required to achieve business objectives.
 With this approach, clients save time, costs, and confusion, while freeing resources to work on other critical business operations.

 Silent Sector's NIST cybersecurity audit team can advance your cyber risk management vision with our effective solutions specifically tailored to the size and industry of your company.